 We’re Robert and Peggy Stermer-Cox and we are consumed by wanderlust.
 We come by it naturally.
-Robert’s a military brat and Peggy (after being born a world traveler by arriving in the world in Barcelona, Spain) spent 20 years wandering to various locations for Uncle Sam’s Army.
+Robert’s a military brat and Peggy (arriving in the world in Barcelona, Spain) spent 20 years wandering to various locations for Uncle Sam’s Army.
 We’ve become world travelers, thanks to that military lifestyle.

 Even since retiring, we can’t seem to find a cure for itchy feet.
 We campground hosted at Bryce Canyon National Park and Calf Creek Falls Campground.
 We drifted back East to visit friends in Kentucky; relatives in New Mexico; and on and on and on.
 Evidently, one doesn’t outgrown inquisitiveness or curiosity, it just ends up costing you more.